 - Work closely with the library to train staff on bicycle checkout procedure.

-- Take regular inventory of bicycles to ensure all bicycles are accounted for.
+- Take regular inventory of bicycles to ensure that all bicycles are accounted for.

-- Receive damage reports from library and respond in a timely manner.
+- Receive damage reports from the library and respond in a timely manner.

 - Remove damaged bicycles from circulation and repair the bicycles in a timely manner.